jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary 4/Aoandon.md

 RacialMods:
 Languages: Abyssal, Celestial, Common, Draconic, Giant, Infernal
 SQ:
+SpecialAbilities:
-SpecialAbilities: Touch of Madness (Su) The touch of an aoandon causes maddening fear.
+  Touch of Madness (Su): >
+    The touch of an aoandon causes maddening fear.
 As a standard action it can make an incorporeal touch attack that deals 10d6 damage.
 Any living creature damaged by an aoandon's touch attack must succeed at a DC 24 Will save or be confused for 1d4 rounds.
 A creature that succeeds at this saving throw can't be confused again by this aoandon's touch of madness for 10 minutes.
 This is a mind-affecting fear effect.
 The save DC is Charisma-based.
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: